chrisjm/ml-project-checklist/src/lib/data/ml-project-checklist-template.md

 # Machine Learning Project Checklist

 - [ ] Frame the Problem; Look at the big picture
-  - [ ] Define the objective in business termss
+  - [ ] Define the objective in business terms
   - [ ] How will your solution be used?
   - [ ] What are the current solutions/workarounds (if any)?
   - [ ] How should you frame this problem (supervised/unsupervised, online/offline, etc.)?